-We are so sorry you have had such bad experience.
+We are so sorry you have had such a bad experience.

 Most women will not orgasm from penetrative sex alone, so a lack of clitoral stimulation might be a part of the reason you are struggling to orgasm.
-Take some time to slow things down, set a relaxing mood, light some candles, take a bath and warm up with lots and lots of foreplay and (lube as always).
+Take some time to slow things down, set a relaxing mood, light some candles, take a bath and warm up with lots and lots of foreplay and lube.

-If you used to use a massager, go get yourself a new massager, try letting your partner use it on you as well as exploring on your own.
+If you used to use a vibrating massager, go get yourself a new one!
+Try letting your partner use it on you as well as exploring on your own.

 It’s worth noting that you seem as concerned by the fact that you don’t feel like you’re satisfying your partner as you do by your own lack of enjoyment.
 It’s worth talking to your partner about how they feel but don’t feel like you must have sex just because your partner wants to.

-Hope that helps and that you get to a place where you can enjoy a fabulous sex life.
+We hope that helps and that you get to a place where you can enjoy a wonderful sex life <3